numpde/NicheNet_Omnipath/02_ParameterOptimization.md

 expression_settings_validation <- expression_settings_validation[-index]
 ```

-Running the optimisation can take quite long depending on the number of
+Running the optimization can take quite long depending on the number of
 interactions in the network, the number of iterations of the
-optimisation process and the number cores of your machine).
+optimization process and the number cores of your machine).
 We finally
 save the results that would be used in the forthcoming scripts.

 ``` r